-1. To increase awareness of the issues facing developing countries in a global environment.
+1. Demonstrate awareness of the issues facing developing countries in a global environment.

-2. To explore the alternative concepts and theories of growth and development.
+2. Explore the alternative concepts and theories of growth and development.

-3. To advance understanding of strategies for overcoming poverty, inequality and underdevelopment in developing countries.
+3. Advance understanding of strategies for overcoming poverty, inequality and underdevelopment in developing countries.

-4. To increase awareness of the role and limitations of governments in developing countries and international community in promoting growth and development.
+4. Determine the role and limitations of governments in developing countries and international community in promoting growth and development.